apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/ROUTINE LOAD_EN.md

             1) OFFSET_BEGINNING: Subscribe from the location where the data is avaie.

-            2) OFFSET_END: ​​Subscribe from the end.
+            2) OFFSET_END: Subscribe from the end.

             Example: